simpleai-team/simpleai/docs/classification.rst

 Defining your problem
 ---------------------

-The ``ClassificationProblem`` it's where the attributes previously defined live.
+The ``ClassificationProblem`` is where the attributes previously defined live.
 In your problem it also has to be defined the ``target`` attribute.
-The `target` it's the attribute that classifier to guess, ie, it is a method that given an example from the dataset, it returns the correct classification for it.
+The `target` is the attribute that classifier has to guess, ie, it's a method that given an example from the dataset returns the correct classification for it.

 Back to the language classification example, the problem definition would be: